Want to start battery metals investing? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 A native element mineral that’s both a form of coal and the most stable form of carbon, graphite is known to be a dry lubricant.
 As the only non-metal element that’s a good conductor of electricity, it can be used in lithium-ion batteries, as well as in nuclear reactors and the refractory and steel industries.

-Much like other battery metals, graphite pricing can be finicky since it’s not traded on an exchange.
-However, experts predict that demand for the commodity will be steady over the next few years.
+Much like other battery raw materials, graphite pricing can be finicky since it’s not traded on an exchange.
+However, experts predict that demand for the commodity will be steady in the near future.

-Recent news has backed up growing graphite demand, with producers such as Syrah Resources (ASX:SYR) signing offtake agreements and memorandums of understanding for the commodity with buyers like construction groups and carbon material producers, many of which are located in China.
+Recent news has backed up growing graphite demand, with producers such as Syrah Resources (ASX:SYR,OTC Pink:SYAAF) signing offtake agreements and memorandums of understanding for the commodity with buyers like construction groups and carbon material producers, many of which are located in China.

 Battery metals investing: Vanadium